jlursenbach/CPSC-362-summer-group/Assignment 1.md

 	Select a list of stocks
 	Choose a stock to display
-	Comparing Stocks !!! - I don't think this is required fo the task Sort Stocks !!! - I don't think this is required for the task Stock Meta-Data
+	Comparing Stocks !!!
+(JU) - I don't think this is required fo the task Sort Stocks !!!
+(JU) - I don't think this is required for the task Stock Meta-Data
 		Stock metadata
+			-the product that the company sells
+			-product popularity (consumer needs)
+			-gstock price trend chart (chart should show company performance up to 5 years) -PE ratio (price per earning)
+			-PS ratio (price per share)
+			-company cash reserve
+			-gcompany debt
+			-company management effectiveness data
+				(return on asset and return on equity data)

 		Comparative analysis (two+ stocks)

+!!!
+(JU) The task is: Customers select a stock from the Dow Jones index for detailed information.

  ** Nonfunctional **